nunesmatheus/magic-deploy/README.md

-# Magic deploy
+# Magic Deploy
-Flexy provides a simple way for self hosting a "git push deploy" solution on Kubernetes with the utmost flexibility and low cost on Google Cloud.
+Magic Deploy provides a simple way for self hosting a "git push deploy" solution on Kubernetes with the utmost flexibility and low cost on Google Cloud.
 Tweak a bit and use it anywhere.

 ## Usage
 1. Create a kubernetes secret file with the keys listed in **./builder-deployment.yml**